vibs-27/vibhadurai.github.io/_projects/multi-material-pliers.md

 ### Fit

 There were some fit issues in the first handle and mouth print.
-I decreased from a 0.1 mm over set to an exact fit, but found this to be a hair too loose.
-I found a goot midpoint at a 0.5 mm overset.
+I decreased from a 0.1 mm overset to an exact fit but found this to be a hair too loose.
+I found a good midpoint at a 0.5 mm overset.

 <p align="center">
   <img src="{{ '/docs/assets/PlierWriteUp/FitIssues.jpeg' | relative_url }}" width="65%">